 If the Me Too movement, or a general increase in public attention to gender equality issues, motivated firms to diversify their boards, we might expect firms that are already more "female friendly" to lead the charge.
-Indeed, Giannetti and Wang (2020) find that firms whose corporate culture valued gender equality were more likely to increase board diversity during upswings in the public's attention to gender equality issues that occurred between 2005 and 2016.
-If firms with greater Big Three ownership in 2016 happen to have more female-friendly cultures, then some of the observed post-2016 increase in their gender diversity could potentially be driven by how all firms with such cultures responded to the October 2017 Me Too movement.
+Indeed, Giannetti and Wang (2020) find that firms whose corporate culture valued gender equality were more likely to increase board diversity between 2005 and 2016.
+If firms with greater Big Three ownership in 2016 happen to have more female-friendly cultures, then some of the observed post-2016 increase in their gender diversity could potentially be driven by how firms with such cultures responded to the October 2017 Me Too movement.